TodePond/TodePondDotCom/wikiblogardenite/how/change/happens/readme.md

 NORMALISE SHARING SCRAPPY FIDDLES.

-So I wrote up a [clarification](https://www.todepond.com/sky/normalise-dont-share-lol) for that but still people ignore me, even most strong supporters of the phrase.
+So I wrote up a [clarification](https://www.todepond.com/sky/normalise-dont-share-lol) for that but still people ignore me, even the strongest supporters of the phrase.

 "Normalise sharing scrappy fiddles" is a very buggy piece of code.
 It gets misinterpreted by most people who hear it, and it doesn't run as intended.